 Green building isn’t just about benefiting the environment.
 It’s also focused on assuring quality construction, the health and comfort of building occupants and taking a longer-term view of cost savings.
 An improvement that saves on energy or water use will pay for itself many times over the life of the structure.

-Caletti Jungsten are not just practitioners of green building techniques, they are also proponents.
+Jungsten Construction is not just a practitioner of green building techniques, they are also proponents.
 They have consistently been leaders in the construction industry in Marin, attempting to raise consciousness and quality among their peers, and advocates for consistent, reasonable governmental regulations.

 A home’s performance is as critical as its construction.
 Sustainability is a moving target.
 A green home is one that acts green, not just looks it.
 And therein lies the true challenge…In search of holistic sustainability, Kiki Goshay, a film producer and former owner of Mill Valley Organic Foods, set out to build a durable, hyperefficient home from scratch, addressing form and function in tandem…Six-and-a-half years later, her vision became reality…Michelle Wempe of Zumaooh and Kate Stickley of Acterra Landscape Architects led the team; Jeff Jungsten of Mill Valley-based Caletti Jungsten Construction was general contractor.
 “The most advanced part of the building is its inherent design for energy efficiency,” Jungsten says.
 “It’s designed to utilize solar very well.
 You can’t retrofit that kind of a design into a building.
 Those things alone were brilliant components from Kiki’s point.
 She took a lot of time to think things through.”
 By almost all measures, the home was a spectacular success.
 Given its size, LEED Gold was the highest level it could achieve, and its only one of two Gold homes in all of Marin County.